KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 reported.
 This allows to check how the mass of a specific atom was conserved by the integration method.
 The command can be used to specify all the species.
-Output of can be directed to the file root using the utility subroutines described in Sect. `4.1.16 <#sec:output-utility>`__.
+Output of can be directed to the file root using the utility subroutines described in the section entitled :ref:`Util`.

 The section defines a different list of species and atoms.
 This list is used by the driver to display the concentration of the elements in the list during the integration.
 This may give us a feedback of the evolution in time of the selected species during the integration.
 The syntax is similar to the section.
-With the driver , output of goes to the screen (STDOUT).
+With the driver :code:`general`, output of goes to the screen (STDOUT).
 The order of the output is: first variable species, then fixes species, finally atoms.
 It is not the order in the command.

 Examples for these sections are: